figment-networks/datahub-learn/network-documentation/avalanche/tutorials/add-a-vadilator.md

 ![convert-x2p chain-ava](../../../.gitbook/assets/convert-x2p chain-ava.png).

-Put the Amount and hit 'conform'.
+Put the Amount and hit `conform`.

 Fill out the staking parameters.
 They are explained in more detail below.
 When you’ve filled in all the staking parameters and double-checked them, click `Confirm`.
-Make sure the staking period is at least 2 weeks, the delegation fee rate is at least 2%, and you’re staking at least 2,000 AVAX.
+Make sure the staking period is at least 2 weeks, the delegation fee rate is at least 2%, and you’re staking at least 2,000 AVAX for Mainnet network and 2 AVAX for Fuji network.

 {% page-ref page="../../../learn/platform-overview/staking.md" %}